-In all the countries of South East Asia where 2/3 of her people live in rura! areas, the benefits of increased national income do not reach the most neglected and needy, that is the rural poor.
-And this too when 70% Gross National Product comes from these rural poor.
+In all the countries of South East Asia where 2/3 of her people live in rural areas, the benefits of increased national income do not reach the most neglected and needy, that is the rural poor.
+And this too when 70% GNP comes from these reral poor.
 (The distribution of population is 74% rural, 20% urban and 6% tribal in India).

-- 2. PAKISTAN: 44% of the total population are below 15.
+2. PAKISTAN: 44% of the total population are below 15.
 Literacy rates are very poor; above 5 years it is about 30%.
 Other statistics are comparable to India.
-There is very low literacy in RURAL WOMEN and FEMALE children a fact which is common to all South East Asia Countries. - 3.
-SINGAPORE: It has an average family size of 3 children and is a welfare state; it is experiencing problems of a different nature.
-Counselling and family life education programmes are becoming a felt need especially because of the housing schemes and affluence. - 4.
-MALAYSIA: About 44% of the population is below 15 years.
+Very low literacy in RURAL WOMEN and EEMALE children a fact which is common to all South East Asian Countries.

+3. SINGAPORE: which has an average family size of 3-05 children and is a welfare state, is experiencing problems of a different nature.
+Here the social problems need guidance and counselling.

+4. MALAYSIA: About 44% of the population is below 15 years.
 Education and health facilities in rural areas need improving.
-Malaysia is trying to strengthen the rural maternal and child health services from which it is hoped that children will benefit considerably. - 5.
-HONGKONG: Has a high literacy rate for children.
-Though girls of 12 and 13 tend to take part-time jobs more than young boys, to help in the household expenditure, they are not hazardous jobs.

-The problems of dropouts, drug addiction and delinquency are a warning to other Asian countries.
+Malaysia is trying to strengthen the rural maternal and child health services.
+It is hoped that children will benefit considerably from this programme.
+5. HONGKONG: Has a high literacy rate for children.
+Young girls tend to take part-time jobs more than young boys, to help in the househol expenditure.
+Hence girls over 12 and 13 are often found working but usually not in hazardous jobs: The problems of dropouts, drug addiction and delinquency are a warning to other Asian countries.

-6. PHILIPPINES: About 46% of the population is under 15.
+6. PHILIPPINES: About 46% population is under 15.
 There is a big rural population (6/7 of the total population).
 However with increasing urban migration the effects on family life are beginning to be seen.
-There is great progress on the literacy front, with about 60% literacy, but this is more above 10 years and in males
+There is great progress on the literacy front, with about 60% literacy, but this is more above 10 years and in males.

-From 1973 the Philippines has a Women and Child Labour Law.
+1/5 of the Labour force is between 10-14 years.
+(Over 1/3 are 19 years or younger).
+From 1973 the Philippines has a Woman and Child Labour Law.
 However, enforcement of existing legislation in all S.E.
 Asian countries leaves much to be desired because of vested interests.
-1/5 of the Labour force is between 10-14 years and over 1/3 are 19 years or younger.

-- 7. THAILAND: The high mortality rate of 85/1000 has been declining very slowly.
+7. THAILAND: The high infant morbality rate of 85/1000 has been declining very slowly.
 Children under 15 constitute 44% of population and are mostly in the rural areas.
 There is 70% literacy above 10 years.
 Although almost all Thai children receive primary education, few proceed past the 4th grade.
 There is a big child labour force in farming.
-Health facilities in rural areas are inadequate. - 8.
-TAIWAN: The terraced isle is one of the healthiest areas in Asia and boasts a higher life expectancy for female children as compared to male children.
-This contrasts with India where male children are prized and cared for much better than are female children.
-The IMR is only 22.6, a sensitive index of a healthy country.
-There is primary school education for over 50% of children.
-UNICEF and Japan have contributed greately to welfare services in Taiwan.
+Health facilities in rural areas are inadequate.

+8. TAINAN: The terraced isle with a large population, Taiwan is one of the healthiest areas in Asia with a higher life expectancy for female children as compared to male children.
+This contrasts with India where male children are prized and cared for much better than female children.
+The IMR is 22.6, a sensitive index of a healthy country There is primary school education for over 50% of children.
+UNICEF and Japan have contributed greatly to welfare services in Taiwan.